jshafto/app_academy_notes/w3_learning_objectives.md

 - Create a new alias by editing the `.bash_profile`.
 - Given a list of common scenarios, identify when it is appropriate and safe to use sudo, and when it is a dangerous mistake.
-    - don't use sudo with rm under almost any circumstances -
+    - don't use sudo with rm under almost any circumstances
+    - ls, cp are generally safe
+    - adding execution permission to a single file
+        - but be careful when changing privileges
 - Write a shell script that greets a user by their `$USER` name using `echo`.
-    - script must have interpreter directive, commented description, script body
+    - script must have interpreter directive, commented description, script body. extension typically .sh
         - interpreter directive is the first line
             - `#!/bin/bash`
-            - `#!/usr/bin/env bash` will make a bash script runnable on zshell? i think??
+            - `#!/usr/bin/env bash` behaves the same, but is cross-system compatible
-            - in zshell `#!/usr/local/bin/zsh`
+            - if program is in in zshell `#!/usr/bin/env zsh`
+        - commented description uses `#` on each line
+            - not necessary, just advisable
+        - script body is just commands just as they would be entered into the command line
 - Use `chmod` to make a shell script executable.
     - to give exectution privileges to all, `chmod +x scriptfile`
-        - more generally `chmod [ugo]+[rwx] filename.txt` will add specified permission to the specified identity, and `chmod [ugo]-[rwx] filename.txt` will remove that permission
+        - more generally `chmod [ugo]+[rwx] <filename>` will add specified permission to the specified identity, and `chmod [ugo]-[rwx] filename.txt` will remove that permission

 ## JS Trivia Lesson Learning Objectives
 - Given a code snippet of a unassigned variable, predict its value.
 - Explain why functions are “First Class Objects” in JavaScript
     - functions are first class citizens in JavaScript because they have all the same privileges as other primitive types. they can be passed as arguments to a function, or returned from one, and they can be stored in variables
-- Define what IIFEs are and explain their use case (Whiteboarding) Implement a closure
+- Define what IIFEs are and explain their use case
+- (Whiteboarding) Implement a closure
 - Identify JavaScript’s falsey values
 - Interpolate a string using back-ticks
+    - use backticks around the string, and then you can put variables directly into the string with `${variableName}`
+    - `` `hello ${name}!` ``
 - Identify that object keys are strings or symbols
+    - strings are not unique, so keys could accidentally be overwritten
+    - recently symbols were added so that objects could be safer
+    - every time `Symbol()`
+    - `Object.keys()` doesn't work on symbols cause they are too new
+    - use `Object.getOwnPropertySymbols(obj)` instead
 - A primitive type is data that is not an object and therefore cannot have methods(functions that belong to them).
 - Given a code snippet where variable and function hoisting occurs, identify the return value of a function.
+    -

+    - all the variable declarations will be "hoisted" to the top of the scope
+    - for `var`, that means that the variable will be `undefined` until it is actually assigned.
+    - for `const` and `let`
+    - function

+variable assignment will trump function definition, but variable declaration will not! all functions declared function style are hoisted (to what scope?)